istio/istio.io/content/en/blog/2023/secure-apps-with-istio/index.md

 ### TLS version

-TLS version 1.3 is the default in Istio for intra mesh application communication with the Envoy’s [default cipher suites](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/transport_sockets/tls/v3/common.proto) (for example TLS_AES_256_GCM_SHA384 for Istio 1.19.0).
+TLS version 1.3 is the default in Istio for intra-mesh application communication with the Envoy’s [default cipher suites](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/transport_sockets/tls/v3/common.proto) (for example TLS_AES_256_GCM_SHA384 for Istio 1.19.0).
 If you need an older version, you can [configure a different mesh-wide minimum TLS protocol version](https://istio.io/latest/docs/tasks/security/tls-configuration/workload-min-tls-version/) for your workloads.